Yael Eisenberg: Poetry

 Eisenberg is a graduate of the poetry course of the Helicon school for writing which was established by the poets Amir Or and Irit Sela.

 In 2019, Eisenberg debut book entitled "Sichot Im HaYalda" (Talks With the Girl) was published in a poetry series entitled "Textura" (Texture) by Pardes Publishing and edited by the poet Alon Bar.
 The book received high praise by critics and poems from it were published in Haaretz and Yediot Achronot.
 Eisenberg was invited to read her poems at the "Yearot Menashe" festival and the "Meshubeshet" festival at the "Ashan Hazman" club in Beer Sheva.
 She was also a guest on the radio show "MaSheKaruch" on the Kan Culture station.
 Additional poems of hers are published in magazines and online media such as "Ho!", "Paper 77", "Meshubeshet", "Atar" and "Meshiv HaRuach".

 In 2021, Eisenberg was invited to participate in the project "Yotzot Mehashura" (Out of Line - Poetesses and Artists Light Up the Street) initiated by Makom Leshira (A Place for Poetry) publishing house, with her poem "Nasati LaCafe" (I Drove for Coffee).
 Before its publication, the book received support by the Rabinovich Foundation and the Jewish National Fund.
 After its publication, the book was awarded the Culture Ministry prize for debut books.

 Currently, Eisenberg is working on a second poetry book which is to be edited by the poetess Anat Zacharia.

+Films

+In 2025, she acted in Houses, an Israel, Germany co-production drama film as Sasha.
+The film was selected in Forum at 75th Berlin International Film Festival, where it will have first screening in February 2025.